 - non-spousal co-residents' income.

-- Retired worker: receives only a retired worker (OASI) benefit on his or her earnings record.
+- Retired worker: receives only a retired worker benefit on his or her earnings record.

-- None: Never receives: never receives a Social Security benefit.
+- None: no benefit in the analysis year, but may start benefits in a later year or may never receive a benefit.
 See the Never Beneficiaries fact sheet for more information.

-Affected Threshold for Those With Lower or Higher Benefits
+Affected Threshold for Those With Lower or Higher Benefits/Income

 To be considered affected, the degree of difference from Scheduled or Payable Benefits must be equal to or greater than 1%, or equal to or less than -1%.
-We consider those with differences of less than 1% to be unaffected.
+We consider those with differences between -1% and 1% to be unaffected.